Licensing Terminology and Details

 license.
 Not when you start using the software as some users think

-when they have to wait for a while to physically receive their
+who have to wait for a while to physically receive their

 dongle.
 The period during which you have access to